 Health topics are integrated into the curriculum and activities in Kindergarten-grade 2, and we add specialized health instruction in grades 3-5.

 The library serves our student population in a variety of ways.
 Our collection consists of fiction and nonfiction titles that support and enhance the Lower School curriculum and stimulate interest in various topics.
 We hope to instill in our students a love of the written word and to create a generation of lifelong readers.
 At the end of the school year, students are given a list of suggested summer reading and are encouraged to participate in the Summer Reading Club, a program designed to promote recreational reading and book discussions during the summer break.
-All Lower School students visit the library once a week during the school year.
+All Lower School students visit the library once a cycle during the school year, and are always welcome to exchange books when needed.

 For more information about library visits in Lower School at GFS, click here.